 Larry Fish, Sheriff of Clinton County

-After working as a computer network administrator, Larry started his career in law enforcement 10 years ago.
-Starting as a Jailer, he went on to Jail Administrator, then up to a DARE SRO and Road Deputy for Harrison and Clinton Counties.
-He then transferred over and began working for the Pleasant Valley Police Department, where he is currently a Detective Sergeant with the Investigations Unit.
-He has also worked as a Reserve Detective for Clay County Sheriff’s Department Investigations Unit.
+After working as a computer network administrator, Larry started his career in law enforcement 18 years ago.
+Starting as a Jailer, he went on to Jail Administrator, then up to a DARE SRO and Patrol Deputy for Harrison and Clinton Counties.
+He then transferred over and began working for the Pleasant Valley Police Department, where he was a Detective Sergeant with the Investigations Unit.
+He has also worked as a Reserve Detective for Clay County Sheriff’s Office Investigations Unit.
 He has completed many training classes over the years; some are Clandestine Labs Operations, Detective School, DARE, Interview and Interrogation, Racial Profiling Instructor.
-He has received numerous letters of commendations from his own department, other departments and the City Board.
-He has served in the Fire service for over 15 years where he has obtained many training certificates to include: Auto Extrication Technician, Rope Rescue Technician, Haz-Mat Operations, Fire Cause & Determination, and many more.
+He has received numerous letters of commendations.
+He has served in the Fire service for over 15 years where he has obtained many training certificates.
+He was elected Sheriff of Clinton County in 2017 where he proudly serves in office today.
+He is a board member for Mid-States Organized Crime Information Center (MOCIC), State JAG Drug Taskforce board and Missouri Investigators Association (MOIA).

 SECRETARY / TREASURER